devdeliw/website/content/qiskit/03_Quantum_Circuits.md

 In Qiskit, the *topmost* qubit in a circuit diagram has index 0 and corresponds to the *rightmost* position in a tuple of qubits.
 Qiskit's default names for the qubits in an $n$-qubit circuit are represented by the $n$-tuple $(q_{n-1}, \cdots, q_0)$, with $q_0$ being the qubit on top and $q_{n-1}$ on the bottom in quantum circuit diagrams.

-We can also create a 2-qubit gate like so:
+We can also create a 2-qubit gate as follows:

 ```python
 # Generating Identical 2-qubit circuits